 I love taking courses online.
-There is something about starting a well designed, well-organized e-course with some great content.
+There is something about starting a well-designed, well-organized e-course with some great content.
 If done well, these e-courses can keep you motivated with a sense of accomplishment.
 But learning from a great e-course and creating one are two totally different experiences.
-And in my experience, creating a Learning Managment or E-Course website can be an overwhelming process.
+And in my experience, creating a Learning Management / E-Course website can be an overwhelming process.

 In this post, I’m hoping to take the edge off of the intimidation of building your own e-course by showing you how to use Divi and its premade Learning Management Layout pack to create a fully functional e-course website.

-Before we get into building, here is a breakdown of what we will accomplish together:
+Before we get into building the site, here is a breakdown of what we will accomplish together:

-- 1. Create a Lesson Page using pieces of the existing layout.
+- Create a Lesson Page using pieces of the existing layout

-- 2. Create a Course Menu to be displayed on each lesson page that shows all the lessons for the course.
+- Create a Course Menu to be displayed on each lesson page that shows all the lessons for the course

-- 3. Use the WP Complete Plugin to give users ability to keep track of their progress for each course.
+- Cuse the WP Complete plugin to give users the ability to keep track of their progress for each course

-- 4. Use the Restrict Content Pro plugin to setup both Free and Paid membership levels.
+- Use the Restrict Content Pro plugin to create free and paid membership levels

-- 5. Learn how to quickly design the membership pages to match the website using elements from existing layout.
+- Learn how to quickly design the membership pages to match the website using elements from the existing layout

-And, to satisfy your curiosity, here is a sneak peak of the lesson page you will be creating with the complete button and the progress bar above the course menu in the sidebar…
+And, to satisfy your curiosity, here is a sneak peek of the lesson page you will be creating with the complete button and the progress bar above the course menu in the sidebar…

 But first, let’s get things set up.